Threats, advantages seen in China’s shrinking population

 The demographic news comes as China’s economy is still recovering from the three-year struggle against COVID-19, which not only battered the economy but sparked rare antigovernment and anti-party protest.

 Even with a shrinking population, China maintains considerable economic advantages over emerging manufacturing rivals such as Vietnam and India, which is set to overtake China as most populous this year.
-China has superior infrastructure and long standing private sector relationships that it can rely on for years to come, said Mazza.
+China has superior infrastructure and long-standing private sector relationships that it can rely on for years to come, said Mazza.

 China’s political system also plays a role, said Mary Gallagher, a scholar of Chinese politics at the University of Michigan.